 Now it all starts to go wrong.
 Instead of going on a campaign of humane extermination, the government legalises all forms of owl hunting and anti-cruelty laws are given a special exemption for owls.
 Brutal traps are laid by the government and "helpful" citizens that leave the owls as a bloody, dying mess for days on end.
 An equivalent of myxomatosis is introduced which soon spreads to other birds.
 Soon the cities and countryside are drenched in owl blood and ecological chaos becomes an ecological catastrophe.
 At this point, it would not be bullshit to say, "Actually, many people in this country probably didn't vote for this."
 Rather, it would be bullshit of the highest order to insist the initial vote must be "respected" (whatever that means) despite all the changing circumstances and unintended consequences.

 Some rough guidelines : having an opinion and expressing it is fine, unless there's actual data to refute it but you judge your opinion to be superior to the data.
-But conversely, holding to a single data point rather than others is just another variant of the anecdotes-versus-data bullshit tactic - you're just selecting conclusions based on innate preferences rather than trying to from them from the data.
+But conversely, holding to a single data point rather than others is just another variant of the anecdotes-versus-data bullshit tactic - you're just selecting conclusions based on innate preferences rather than trying to form them from the data.

 Shifting the goalposts around in a circle